Commit Changes Dialog

 Click these buttons to expand or collapse all nodes in the directory tree.
 These buttons are not available in flat view.

-From this drop-down list, select the changelist that contains the modified files to be checked in or included in the patch.
+From this list, select the changelist that contains the modified files to be checked in or included in the patch.
 The active changelist is selected by default.

 The summary under the modified files pane shows statistics on the currently selected changelist, such as the number of modified, new, deleted and unversioned files.
 This area also shows how many files of each type are shown, and how many of them will be committed.